touho/openeditplay/README.md

 3. Configure Instance: Click "Advanced Details" and copy /installation/amazon/amazonLaunchScript content to "User data" field.
 4. Configure Security Group: Click "Add Rule" and "HTTP"
 5. Start instance and enjoy Open Edit Play by using Public DNS address given by AWS.

+### TODO ###
+- when creating a prefab, make the object use that prefab.
+    - Implement replaceWithVersionThatIsDetachedFromPrototype and replaceWithVersionThatIsAttachedToPrototype